Damon Runyon identifies today’s most brilliant early career scientists and funds their innovative cancer research.

 Reimbursement for increased income tax liabilities: Loan repayments made to lenders represent taxable income to program participants.
 This income will be reported annually to the IRS and may result in an increase in participants’ Federal, State, and Local tax liabilities.
 To offset tax liability increases, the Foundation will approximate the added liability using the applicable tax rates each year and pay this amount directly to the participant at the time of each repayment (“Additional Tax Payment”).
 For purposes of the foregoing, the assumed tax rate shall be determined by the Foundation, in its sole discretion, and may or may not equal the tax rate that actually applies to the participant.

-Payback Agreement: If a participant in this program terminates his or her Clinical Investigator Award prior to the end of the award term, the Foundation shall, in its sole discretion, be entitled to require repayment by the participant of all Annual Debt Payments and Additional Tax Payments.
+Payback Agreement: If a participant in this program terminates their Clinical Investigator Award prior to the end of the award term, the Foundation shall, in its sole discretion, be entitled to require repayment by the participant of all Annual Debt Payments and Additional Tax Payments.
 The Foundation reserves the right to waive this payback requirement if the participant continues in clinical investigation after early termination of the Clinical Investigator Award.
 This payback will be paid over the same period of time and in the same amounts as the initial payments by the Foundation.

 Publications and Presentations